 Employing an extensive number of possibilities takes a long time, so attackers must look for efficiencies.
 To generate a list of potential combinations, they often start with easy choices, such as common or short passwords.
 If they know the password requirements for a specific provider (such as the minimum number of characters accepted), the attackers will apply those criteria as well.

 A keylogger is spyware that records a user’s activity by logging keyboard strokes.
 Cybercriminals use keyloggers for stealing a variety of sensitive data, from passwords to credit card numbers.
-In a password attack, the keylogger records not only the user name and password but also the website or app where those credentials are used, along with other sensitive information.
+In a password attack, the keylogger records not only the user name and password but also the website or application where those credentials are used, along with other sensitive information.

 Keyloggers can be either hardware or software.
 Since planting hardware on a device takes a lot of extra work, the threat actors are more likely to install malware on a computer or device by luring a user to click on a malicious link or attachment.
-Some keyloggers also come bundled with software (like “free” apps) that users download from third-party sites.
+Some keyloggers also come bundled with software (like “free” applications) that users download from third-party sites.

 A type of brute-force password attack, a dictionary attack is based on a list of commonly used words and phrases, as well as often-used passwords.
 To avoid having to crack a long list of possible passwords, attackers narrow down the list to what’s known as dictionary words.

 Over the years, numerous breaches of websites and cloud-based services have resulted in a massive number of compromised credentials.
-Just one single major-provider breach can yield millions of victim accounts, which cybercriminals then sell, lease or give away on the dark web.
+Just one single major-provider breach can yield millions of victim accounts, which cybercriminals then sell, lease, or give away on the dark web.

 Attackers use credential stuffing to verify which stolen passwords are still valid or work on other platforms.
 As with brute-force attacks, automated tools make these password attacks incredibly successful.